-Pronounced Mydanek, this is the concentration camp on the very outskirts of Lublin, in east Poland.
+Majdanek, pronounced Mydanek, is the concentration camp on the very outskirts of Lublin, in east Poland.
 The fact that it’s so near a city makes it unique, all the other such camps were in remote locations.
 You can look this place up on Wiki, and learn much more than this account, but I’m just going to relate what I learned on the day, faulty and sketchy as it may be.
 It was a day off in the middle of an orchestra Course, and with the camp being so nearby, and never having been somewhere like that, it was just something we couldn’t not do, couldn’t.
 There were about 15 of us, tutors on the Course.

 A guide takes you round, I forget her name.
 The first thing we came to was the huge sculpture, surrounded by small rocks which represent prisoners.
 Then there was a track leading to the camp.
 This was known as the ‘black road’, dark in the surrounding grass, and now I think about it, ashy.
 On the right we passed a white house, which was firstly the SS doctor’s accommodation, and later the commandant’s.
 The guide told us that female non-Jewish servants were employed there, the implication was very much that they didn’t just wash and clean.
 I thought ‘I’m looking at a house people were raped in’.

-The first place past the gate to the camp is the business end, the gas chambers.
+The first place past the gate to the camp is immediately the darkest section, the gas chambers.
 When prisoners arrived here, they were immediately herded into an area named The Rose Garden.
 Here they were separated, the weaker men and women, and the children, all ‘non-workers’, taken from the rest and sent immediately into the large shed next door.
 We went up the muddy path and into the first room, which was a de-lousing room.
 There were blue stains on the walls and ceiling from the gas which was used for this process.
 A couple of rooms further down and you came to the large one at the end.
 You can’t go in there.
 You can look in through a window though, if you want to.
 There was a small booth next to this, also with a window, a small one.
 This was for SS guards to watch what was going on.
 I can hardly bear to write this.